dokku/heroku-buildpack-nginx/README.md

 You may completely override the built-in nginx config by placing an `app-nginx.conf.sigil` file in the root, modeled after our own [`conf/app-nginx.conf.sigil`](https://github.com/dokku/buildpack-nginx/blob/master/conf/app-nginx.conf.sigil).
 This will be used inside of the container, and not by the host Dokku instance.
 See the [sigil project](https://github.com/gliderlabs/sigil) for more information concerning the sigil format.

+### Custom MIME types

+Files will be served with a `Content-Type` according to a list of supported MIME types at [`conf/mime.types`](https://github.com/dokku/heroku-buildpack-nginx/blob/master/conf/mime.types).
+If you need to serve files of a MIME type not included in the list, you can provide your own `mime.types` file in the root.

 ## Credits and License

 `buildpack-nginx` is licensed under the CC0 1.0 Universal license and has been informed by many similar projects on the web.